-New Orleans Master of Nurse Anesthesia MSN Programs
+Master of Nurse Anesthesia MSN Programs in New Orleans

 Considering a Masters of Nurse Anesthesia program?
 Nurse anesthetists play a critical role in providing quality care to patients of all ages and backgrounds.
 Nurse anesthetists provide patient care before, during, and after surgical procedures.
 Some of their responsibilities might include; pain management consultation, pre-surgery consultation, and post-surgery recovery instruction.
 Nurse anesthetists are able to administer general or local anesthesia.
 They also sometimes participate in the surgery itself monitoring the patient’s vital signs and adjusting the anesthesia when needed.